Harshit-7373/PDF_CHATASK/README.md

 With this application, users can interact with their PDF documents in a conversational manner, making it easier to extract relevant information quickly.

-Features
+(A) Features

-Upload and process PDF documents.
+1. Upload and process PDF documents.

-Ask questions related to the content of the uploaded PDF.
+2. Ask questions related to the content of the uploaded PDF.

-Leverages Hugging Face's NLP models for question answering.
+3. Leverages Hugging Face's NLP models for question answering.

-User-friendly interface built with Streamlit.
+4. User-friendly interface built with Streamlit.

-Technology Stack
+(B) Technology Stack

-Python for backend logic.
+1. Python for backend logic.

-Streamlit for the web interface.
+2. Streamlit for the web interface.

-PyPDF2 for extracting text from PDF files.
+3. PyPDF2 for extracting text from PDF files.

-Hugging Face models for text embedding and question answering.
+4. Hugging Face models for text embedding and question answering.

-FAISS for similarity search.
+5. FAISS for similarity search.

-Installation
+(C) Installation
-Clone the repository:
+1. Clone the repository:
-cd into your directory/ open with vscode
+2. cd into your directory/ open with vscode
-Create a Virtual Environment:
-python -m venv env
+3. Create a Virtual Environment: python -m venv env
    Run the virtual environment: source env/bin/activate - for MacOS, env/Scripts/activate - for Linux, env/Scripts/activate.bat - for Windows cmd, env/Scripts/Activate.ps1 - for Windows PowerShell
   Install the required dependencies: pip install -r requirements.txt
-Create OpenAI API Key and add it to your .env file (don't forget to remove "copy" extension from the .env before run) Run the application: streamlit run app.py
+  Create OpenAI API Key and add it to your .env file (don't forget to remove "copy" extension from the .env before run)
+4. Run the application:
+streamlit run app.py